josemi-cn/java_calculator/README.md

 Well, my first project!

-Just a small project I was doing while studying programming for practice, nothing too serious, that one of the reasons i started this.
+Just a small thing I was doing while studying programming for practice, nothing too serious, that one of the reasons i started this.

 My idea was to replicate the calculators that you have on Windows.
 Why?
 Because the ones that i did while studying suck, and i wanted to do something more interesting.
 And it was, you have no idea how hard can be to do one of these.